DECwriter: DECwriter III

 January 1977 saw the introduction of the DECwriter III, or LS120.
-This was a cost-reduced version of the LA36 that supported only serial input out of the box, lacking the former current loop interface.
+This was a cost-reduced and improved version of the LA36 that supported only serial input out of the box, lacking the former current loop interface.
 Three new versions based on the LS120 were introduced in November 1978, the print-only LA120-RA DECprinter III, the LA120-DA which replaced the LA36 terminal, and the LA120-RB, otherwise similar to the RA but able to print on up to nine-thick copy paper as opposed to the normal six-thick of the base model.

 The LA120's were similar to the earlier models mechanically, with only minor changes to the layout of the printer and the floor stand.
-Internally, the primary change was the addition of a 1 kB buffer, which allowed it to store many lines of text.
-The printer examined the data, skipping over blank areas at high speed, and printing in both directions by reading backward through the buffer where appropriate.
+Internally, the primary change was the addition of a 1 kB character buffer, which allowed it to store many lines of text.
+The printer electronics examined the data, skipping over blank areas at high speed, and optimizing printing in both directions by reading backward through the buffer where appropriate.
 The overall speed increased to 180 cps.
 In addition to the character sets of the II series, the III added new character sets with National Replacement Character Sets for Finland, Denmark, Sweden, Germany, Norway, and France.
 It also offered eight options for character width (narrow or wide) and double-strike for bold.

-The LA120s normally used only a RS-232 interface, but the LA12X-AL add-on kit provided a current loop for those who needed it, while the LA12X-BB added parallel, and LA12X-CB for Unibus.
-The LA12X-DL expanded the buffer to 4 kB.
+The LA120s normally were supplied with only an RS-232 interface, but the LA12X-AL add-on kit provided a current loop interface for those who still needed it, while the LA12X-BB added parallel interface, and the LA12X-CB connected to the Unibus.
+The LA12X-DL option expanded the character buffer to 4 kB.